tudorcoroian17/ALP/Lab_09/proc-mac-write.md

 It's important to know the order of the parameters sent via the stack.
 The task specifies that the address of the vector is sent first, then the length, and then the number.
 Push these values on the stack in the `START` procedure and then call `REPLACE_ODD`. https://github.com/tudorcoroian17/ALP/blob/a4d74816376b93eb04fad02b6d08c9641b0ca446/resources/line-code/npssdf/main.asm#L18-L25

 Even if `REPLACE_ODD` is a procedure defined in the same code segment, it is implemented in another file.
 As such, we have to specify to the assembler that `REPLACE_ODD` is a `NEAR` type procedure, found outside of the current file (`main.asm`).
-This specification should be made befor the `ASSUME` instruction, in the main file. https://github.com/tudorcoroian17/ALP/blob/a4d74816376b93eb04fad02b6d08c9641b0ca446/resources/line-code/npssdf/main.asm#L7-L11
+This is done with the help of the `EXTRN` instruction.
+Since `REPLACE_ODD` is a procedure of type near, the `EXTRN` instruction should be added inside the main code segment, before the `ASSUME` instruction.
+Pay attention to not add the `EXTRN` definition inside the main procedure!
+The `EXTRN` instruction simply tells the assembler where it should look for the definition of the `REPLACE_ODD` symbol. https://github.com/tudorcoroian17/ALP/blob/a4d74816376b93eb04fad02b6d08c9641b0ca446/resources/line-code/npssdf/main.asm#L7-L11

 ### The complete `main.asm` file